okorach/sonar-tools/doc/sonar-issues-sync.md

 ## Example

 :warning: The `sonar-issue-sync` tool MUST be run with a specific service account (to be named on the command line) so that `sonar-issue-sync` can recognize past synchronizations and complement them if some updates happened on an issue that has already been synchronized before with the same service account.
-`sonar-issues-sync --login <serviceAccount> -t <tokenOfThatServiceAccount> ...` when syncing within a same instance `sonar-issues-sync --login <targetInstanceServiceAccount> -T <tokenOfThatServiceAccount> ...` when syncing between 2 instances
+`sonar-findings-sync --login <serviceAccount> -t <tokenOfThatServiceAccount> ...` when syncing within a same instance `sonar-findings-sync --login <targetInstanceServiceAccount> -T <tokenOfThatServiceAccount> ...` when syncing between 2 instances

 Synchronizes issues changelog between:
 - All branches of a same project: